apisearch-io/docs/src/content/integrations.md

 ## Roadmap

 We encourage you to develop your own extensions for Apisearch.
-Make sure you understand how our API Works by reading our [Api Client](api-client.html) and in case you develop something related to the project, please, send us an email to *hello+docs@puntmig.com* to make sure you have the needed support and our help.
+Make sure you understand how our API Works by reading our
+[Client Reference](client-reference.html) and in case you develop something related to the project, please, send us an email to *hello+docs@puntmig.com* to make sure you have the needed support and our help.

 We have a very clear policy about supported plugins.
 If you want to develop a third party plugin, and we consider that the code quality is enough to be